cdr30/RapidMoc/README.md

-fc_maxlon = longitude corresponding to boundary between simulated florida current and the western boundary wedge containing the simulated deep western boundary current [float, -180 to 180] wbw_maxlon = longitude corresponding to boundary between the western boundary wedge containing the simulated deep western boundary current and the geostrophic interior [float, -180 to 180] int_maxlon = longitude corresponding to eastern boundary of geostrophic interior [float, -180 to 180]
+fc_maxlon = longitude corresponding to boundary between simulated florida current and the western boundary wedge containing the simulated deep western boundary current [float, -180 to 180] wbw_maxlon = longitude corresponding to boundary between the western boundary wedge containing the simulated deep western boundary current and the geostrophic interior [float, -180 to 180] int_maxlon = longitude corresponding to eastern boundary of geostrophic interior [float, -180 to 180] reference_salinity = reference salinity used in calculation of equivalent freshwater transports.

 [output]
 date_format = format string used with datetime.strftime, e.g. '%Y%m%d' [string]